mikrostew/advent-of-code/2022/descriptions/day9.md

 .........########.........
 ```

-Simulate your complete series of motions on a larger rope with ten knots.
-How many positions does the tail of the rope visit at least once?
+Simulate your complete series of motions on a larger rope with ten knots. **How many positions does the tail of the rope visit at least once?**

-That's not the right answer; your answer is too high.
-If you're stuck, make sure you're using the full input data; there are also some general tips on the about page, or you can ask for hints on the subreddit.
-Please wait one minute before trying again.
-(You guessed `2477`.)

 Your puzzle answer was `2372`.

-Both parts of this puzzle are complete!
-They provide two gold stars: **
+**Both parts of this puzzle are complete!
+They provide two gold stars: &ast;&ast; **